tzhangchi/AFFiNE-ghost/README.md

 # AFFiNE-ghost

-AFFiNE-ghost is a tool that migrates notes into affine and easily generates an affine blog site from your personal notes by configuring the environment's quorum
+AFFiNE-ghost is a tool that migrates notes into affine and easily generates an affine blog site from your personal notes by configuring the environment

 ## Config .env